DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/spline-series.md

 ------|------|------------
-coordinates | Array&lt;{ x: number, y: number }&gt; | Coordinates of the series' points. color | string | A series color.
+coordinates | Array&lt;{ x: number, y: number }&gt; | Coordinates of the series' points. color | string | A series color. state | string | A series state.
+It can be following values: 'hovered' - series is hovered, 'selected' - series is selected, undefined - series is not hovered and not selected (normal state).

 ### SplineSeries.PathSeriesProps